SAP-docs/btp-business-application-studio/docs/what-is-sap-business-application-studio-8f46c6e.md

 -   Microsoft Edge

-You can find the regions where SAP Business Application Studio is available in the *Pricing* tab of the [Discovery Center](https://discovery-center.cloud.sap/#/serviceCatalog/business-application-studio?region=all&tab=service_plan&licenseModel=cpea).
+You can find the regions where SAP Business Application Studio is available in the *Pricing* tab of the [SAP Discovery Center](https://discovery-center.cloud.sap/#/serviceCatalog/business-application-studio?region=all&tab=service_plan&licenseModel=cpea).

 ![](images/Regions_cacf286.png)